themeetingpoint/themeetingpoint.github.io/_psychotherapy/clare-mcbee.md

 return: /psychotherapy/
 ---

 Because my background is primarily in non­traditional clinical settings, I tend to approach my work non­traditionally.
 My work with each client is integrative and dynamic.
-My “home base” is in contemporary feminist psychodynamic therapy, but I utilize techniques from CBT, DBT, mindfulness, interpersonal neurobiology and sensorimotor psychotherapy to tailor my approach to a client’s presenting needs.
+My “home base” is in contemporary feminist psychodynamic therapy, but I utilize techniques from EMDR, Internal Family Systems (IFS), mindfulness, interpersonal neurobiology and sensorimotor psychotherapy to tailor my approach to a client’s presenting needs.

 I’m a firm believer that a person will not feel safe exploring difficult areas in therapy if they don’t feel comfortable with and understand the human sitting across from them.
 Therefore, I want you to see my personality and sense of humor as we collaborate, so that we can build a strong working relationship built on trust and mutual understanding.
 I am an active therapist!
 I don’t like sitting back and asking “how does that make you feel?”
 I like to offer interpretations, suggestions and questions with your input to assist us both in reaching a deeper understanding.
 Most of all, I am open to your feedback about whether things are working for you.